Interventions

 Sometimes things don’t go to plan!

-So Cylc allows you to take manual control of your workflow whilst it’s running allowing you to do things like edit a task’s configuration, re-run a section of your graph or override task outputs.
+So Cylc allows you to take manual control of your workflow while it’s running allowing you to do things like edit a task’s configuration, re-run a section of your graph or override task outputs.

 This section of the documentation covers some of the common interventions you might want to perform in various scenarios.